nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/jsf-ui-how-to-index/how-to-enable-drag-and-drop-and-new-button-on-a-custom-content-view.md

         version: '1'

 ---
+{{{multiexcerpt 'DeprecatedJSF' page='generic-multi-excerpts'}}}

 You should follow this how-to if you want to either:

-*   Replace the default Content tab of a folderish document type
+-  Replace the default Content tab of a folderish document type
-*   Or add a new tab from which users should be able to create children documents.
+-  Or add a new tab from which users should be able to create children documents.

 To do so, you basically need to create a new tab with some specific properties.